mkressel/gpslib/README.md

 This will eventually be a static library that can be linked to from your project.
 It is a work in progress.

-Right now, it compiles into an executable, "newgps" which parses the GPS output and loads it into variables which can be accessed accordingly.
+Right now, it compiles into an executable, "satgps_tester" and a library "libsatgps.a" which parses the GPS output and loads it into variables which can be accessed accordingly.

 ### To Compile
 		cd build/